What Is the Statute of Limitations for a Personal Injury Claim in Texas?

 Statutes of limitations are important for two main reasons: evidence and credibility.
 The longer you wait to file your claim, the more likely your evidence will not be as fresh as it would have been if you filed within the two years following the accident.

 Eyewitness memories can deteriorate and these individuals may pass away or leave the area.
 Physical evidence may be destroyed or disappear in the years following the accident.
 As a result, it can become more difficult to prove your need for damages.
 With statutes of limitations in place, you can protect your best interests and strengthen your overall claim.

 Hiring a Personal Injury Attorney for Your Lawsuit

-After experiencing a personal injury in Texas, it is absolutely crucial that you speak to a McAllen personal injury attorney.
+After experiencing a personal injury in Texas, it is absolutely crucial that you speak to a personal injury attorney in McAllen.
 Speaking to your injury lawyer will ensure that you understand what statute of limitations your case is subject to, and the exact deadline you will need to file to ensure you remain eligible for compensation.

 Your injury lawyer will begin the preliminary investigation into your claim, as well as file the necessary paperwork to launch the lawsuit process.
 Your personal injury attorney can also handle all negotiations and discussions with insurance agents and other lawyers on your behalf.
 Protect your personal injury claim by contacting your attorney as soon as possible following your accident.